akshay212-gif/personaai/README.md

 # 🧠 PersonaAI — Digital Twin Generator

 > Create a digital twin of any person using natural language memory.
-Powered by Claude (Anthropic).

 ---